 e-Fatura is a distinct portal from Portal das Finanças.
 They share the same login credentials (your NIF and password, or Chave Móvel Digital), but they live at different addresses. e-Fatura lives at faturas.portaldasfinancas.gov.pt.
 Many people never go there until filing season and only discover what is missing after the deadline has passed.

-The 2026 e-Fatura Deadline and What It Means Now
+The 2026 e-Fatura Deadline and What You Can Still Do

 For income earned in 2025, the deadline to validate and classify invoices in e-Fatura was 2 March 2026.
 The legal deadline is end of February; in 2026, the last day of February fell on a Saturday, so AT transferred the obligation to the next working day — Monday, 2 March.